syncfusion-content/wpf-docs/wpf/TabSplitter/Overview.md

 # Overview

-TabSplitter is similar to VS 2008 style spilt view of Tabbed Groups.
+TabSplitter is similar to VS 2008 style Split view of Tabbed Groups.

 ###Features